Vivioli87/memory-game/testing_readme.md

 ## Encountered Issues

+- When testing website on Edge the background colours of the accordian and nav bar weren't showing correctly.
+These colours had some opacity and I realised that instead of rgba( *,*,*,*) i had put rgb(*,*,*,*) and therefore Edge wasnt reading the attribute.
 - During testing phase, my friends with iPhones reported a glitch when the cards flipped which would show half the back and half the front momentarily.
 This was an issue I had been unaware of due to not using apple products or the safari web browser.
 After playing around with the transormY css attributes for the game-card, card-front and card-back classes I found a fix that worked on both android and apple products.
+Noted in css.
+- There was also an issue with some of the cards being cut off at the top of the bottom when flipping.
+I fixed this by removing overflow:hidden on the main game-card div as it is only needed for the card-front and card-back divs inside.
+- Another flip card glitch was that if a card is selected and then the one below in the same column is also selected, when they unflip the cards seem to cross into each other.
+To fix this, I added a bit more margin to the game card to stop this happening.

 [Back to table of contents](#table-of-contents)